Santiago Argüello: Career

 Argüello was paymaster at the Presidio of San Diego in 1818, and in 1821 had a garden in Mission Valley.

 Argüello took part in preparations to defend the Presidio against the 1818 Hippolyte de Bouchard Piracy Invasion but, after attacking Mission San Juan Capistrano, Bouchard bypassed San Diego and continued south into Mexico.
-Post-Mexican Independence (1822), Argüello was lieutenant of the San Diego Company 1827–31, and commandant from 1830 to 1835.
+Post-Mexican Independence (1822), Argüello was lieutenant of the San Diego Company from 1827 to 1831, and commandant from 1830 to 1835.
 From 1831 to 1835, Argüello was captain of the company and took part, with his brother-in-law Agustín V. Zamorano, in the 1831 revolt against Governor Manuel Victoria.
-In 1833-34 he was revenue officer at San Diego.
+In 1833-34 he was a revenue officer at San Diego.

 Argüello helped the pueblo (town) of San Diego in 1835, with other soldiers.
-They sent a committee of five to the presidio commandant to complain of pueblo residents' hunger, lack of clothing, and back pay due - with a demand of payment to them.
+They sent a committee of five to the presidio commandant to complain of pueblo residents' hunger, lack of clothing, and back pay due - with a demand for payment to them.
 The commandant began to put the five soldiers in irons, but the threats of their comrades compelled him to desist.
 They appealed to the General, who promised justice for the residents, which he administered soon after.